WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Helen Lyle interviews a "believer".

-Brass voice and rust hook never sounded and looked
+Brass voice and rust hook never sounded and

-this good.
+looked this good.

-Candyman is perhaps one of the finest titles to come out in 1992 in terms of mainstream slashers by breaking the conventional and bringing something more haunting and mature, despite being straightforward to its horror elements.
-The layered plot of the film wisely builds tension more favorably than that of gore and carnage; there are hardly any onscreen murders, but in place of them were snippets of bloody bodies and terrified reactions of both victims and witnesses.
+Candyman is perhaps one of the finest titles to come out in the early 90s in terms of mainstream slashers by breaking the conventional and bringing something more haunting and mature, despite being straightforward to its horror elements.
+The layered plot of the film wisely builds tension more favorably than that of gore and carnage; there are hardly any onscreen murders, but in place of them are snippets of bloody bodies and terrified reactions of both victims and witnesses.
 Racial and gender-based social commentaries are also plastered beautifully all over the direction and theme of the film, with Helen, for one, portrayed as a strong and independent woman willing to go to further heights to make something out of herself.
 Such actions cruelly lead to downfalls and attacks from both mortal and supernatural threat, up until the fact that her encounters with the monster seem to be more fantastic than realistic, forcing her to question the possibilities of the impossible which she try to fight against rationally.

 Castration made shocking: done to a "simple" boy!

 The monster himself, played by genre actor Tony Todd, has all the basic characteristic of a Hollywood creation; a horrible past, a disfigurement, sheer immortality and a deadly force.
-These, though, are only the physical traits of the killer, but what makes him more terrifying is that he somewhat embodies racial intensity, the belittlement of their races within white oppressors that exists even today.
+These, though, are only the physical traits of the killer, but what makes him more terrifying is that he somewhat embodies racial intensity, the belittlement of other races of white oppressors that exist even today.
 He shows that there are little changes to such discrimination from his time to our modern world, implemented in this film with the neglected and the deprived, mostly consisting of African Americans, being segregated to a housing project purposely made to keep them there.

 Anne-Marie (Vanessa Williams) keeps an eye